apache/cloudstack-documentation/source/adminguide/storage.rst

 .. note::
-   This procedure is different from moving volumes from one storage pool to another as described in `“VM Storage Migration”
+   This procedure is different from moving volumes from one storage pool to another as described in `“Instance Storage Migration”
    <#vm-storage-migration>`_.

-A volume can be detached from a guest VM and attached to another guest.
+A volume can be detached from a Guest Instance and attached to another guest.
-Both CloudStack administrators and users can detach volumes from VMs and move them to other VMs.
+Both CloudStack administrators and users can detach volumes from Instances and move them to other Instances.

-If the two VMs are in different clusters, and the volume is large, it may take several minutes for the volume to be moved to the new VM.
+If the two Instances are in different clusters, and the volume is large, it may take several minutes for the volume to be moved to the new Instance.

 #.
 Log in to the CloudStack UI as a user or admin.

 #.
 In the left navigation bar, click Storage, and choose Volumes in
    Select View.
-Alternatively, if you know which VM the volume is attached to, you can click Instances, click the VM name, and click View Volumes.
+Alternatively, if you know which Instance the volume is attached to, you can click Instances, click the Instance name, and click View Volumes.

 #.
 Click the name of the volume you want to detach, then click the
    Detach Disk button. |DetachDiskButton.png|

 #.
-To move the volume to another VM, follow the steps in
+To move the volume to another Instance, follow the steps in
    `“Attaching a Volume” <#attaching-a-volume>`_.

-VM Storage Migration
+Instance Storage Migration
 ~~~~~~~~~~~~~~~~~~~~

 Supported in XenServer, KVM, and VMware.

 .. note::
-   This procedure is different from moving disk volumes from one VM to
+   This procedure is different from moving disk volumes from one Instance to
    another as described in `“Detaching and Moving Volumes”
    <#detaching-and-moving-volumes>`_.

-You can migrate a virtual machine’s root disk volume or any additional
+You can migrate an Instance’s root disk volume or any additional
 data disk volume from one storage pool to another in the same zone.

 You can use the storage migration feature to achieve some commonly
 desired administration goals, such as balancing the load on storage
-pools and increasing the reliability of virtual machines by moving them
+pools and increasing the reliability of Instances by moving them
 away from any storage pool that is experiencing issues.

-On XenServer and VMware, live migration of VM storage is enabled through
+On XenServer and VMware, live migration of Instance storage is enabled through
 CloudStack support for XenMotion and vMotion.
 Live storage migration
-allows VMs to be moved from one host to another, where the VMs are not
+allows Instances to be moved from one host to another, where the Instances are not
 located on storage shared between the two hosts.
 It provides the option
-to live migrate a VM’s disks along with the VM itself.
+to live migrate an Instance’s disks along with the Instance itself.
 It is possible to
-migrate a VM from one XenServer resource pool / VMware cluster to
+migrate an Instance from one XenServer resource pool / VMware cluster to
-another, or to migrate a VM whose disks are on local storage, or even to
+another, or to migrate an Instance whose disks are on local storage, or even to
-migrate a VM’s disks from one storage repository to another, all while
+migrate an Instance’s disks from one storage repository to another, all while
-the VM is running.
+the Instance is running.

 .. note::
-   Because of a limitation in VMware, live migration of storage for a
+   Because of a limitation in VMware, live migration of storage for an
-   VM is allowed only if the source and target storage pool are
+   Instance is allowed only if the source and target storage pool are
-   accessible to the source host; that is, the host where the VM is
+   accessible to the source host; that is, the host where the Instance is
    running when the live migration operation is requested.